-There are computers in each classroom across the school and a computer room with networked computers and most classrooms have either a data projector or an Interactive White Board.
+There are computers in each classroom across the school.

 Students have access to the Internet via the DoE Portal login protocol.
 Once enrolled, students are issued with an individual e-learning account and password.
 Children have access to the Internet and an individual email account through a safe DoE browsing filter.
 This means that a wide range of programs are available for students and teachers to use.
 Students are taught diverse technological skills from Kindergarten to Year 6.
 These skills include advanced keyboard, word processing and document enhancement skills, management of databases, spreadsheets and tables, research processes using CD ROMs, encyclopaedias and the Internet, email communication, power point presentations and interactive games skills.